READ THIS FIRST!

-I have two hours included in my contract and pricing as I have found this is usually always enough time to get all the ‘formalities’ such as the first dance, speeches, cake cut etc (that’s if you chose to do all those things) – I’ll then spend a bit of time on the dance floor with everyone, if they are up and about.
+I have two hours included in my contract and pricing as I have found this is usually always enough time to get all the ‘formalities’ such as the first dance, speeches, cake cut etc (that’s if you chose to do all those things) – I’ll then spend a bit of time tearing up some shapes on the dance floor with everyone (see below), if they are up and about.
 From experience, it’s about the 2 hour mark that the drinks are well and truly flowing and guests start to get a little lose.
 There is dozens of people with their own cameras out by this stage capturing the night themselves anyway.
-However, if you want me there to the end, I am happy to talk about the cost involved with that.
+If formalities run a bit over two hours, I’m not going to be sitting there tapping my watch, I’ll stick around as I’m not super strict with that time.
+However, if you want me there to the end, or you pre-empt some formalities to be significantly past the two hour mark, I am happy to talk about the cost involved with that.

 If you are staying for the reception, do we need to cater for you?